Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 ## Middleware

-Middleware is a class with a `call` method to make all needed actions with a command (or without it).
+Middleware is a class with a `call` method, which is responsible for making all needed actions with a command (or without it).
 Also there is a protected `next` method to call the next middleware in a chain.
 Method `next` can be called after, before or even between main actions in the `call` method and must returns the command and the result of its actions.

 The default list of middleware in a controller is: